-I like to use Google photos, and Instagram.
+I like to use Google Photos and Instagram.
 On Google, search the hotel on images, then select photos from visitors.
 On Instagram, search the hotel as a tag or the location.
 This will give you a better idea of what the hotel actually looks like.

 Be advised though, that most people who review hotels either really love, or really hate the hotel, so take pictures with a grain of salt.
-This is why I prefer Instagram for this search, because pictures are posted not for reviews, but to show where they are staying to friends.
+This is why I prefer Instagram for this search because pictures are posted not for reviews, but to show where they are staying to friends.

-However, Instagrammer’s can be biased with their picture taking as well, especially if they know how to take the best pictures on vacation!
+However, Instagrammers can be biased with their picture taking as well, especially if they know how to take the best pictures on vacation!

 7. Check in Late or Early

 This tip to penny pinching lodging for travel is debatable.
-Many people suggest checking in late will give you the best hotel room, while others believe checking in early will give you more options to better rooms.
+Many people suggest checking in late will give you the best hotel room, while others believe checking in early will give you more options for better rooms.

 By checking in late, the hotel may have already given away subpar rooms, and might only have the good rooms left.